fontforge/designwithfontforge.com/en-US/Glossary.md

 ## M
 ### Manyogana

 An early Japanese script, ancestral to both hiragana and katakana.
-Manyogana used kanji for their phontic sounds, and over the years these kanji were simplified into hiragana and katahana.
+Manyogana used kanji for their phonetic sounds, and over the years these kanji were simplified into hiragana and katakana.

 ### Monospace